Rebstorm/HomeScreen/README.md

 # HomeScreen
 - My attempt of home automation
-- It'll be updated as the project gets more content
+-

+# Weather provider
+Using yr.no's api to get weather information from the area.